Second variation of Selberg zeta functions and curvature asymptotics

-The curvature $Ric^{(m)}(\mu, \mu)$ has been known to admit an expansion of the form $c_2 m^2 +c_1 m + c_0 + \cdots$ for large $m$.\footnote{We began by computing the coefficients of $m^{-k}$ for $k\in \N$ using the expression of the curvature given in Proposition \ref{Bob-prop}.
+The curvature $\cher^{(m)}(\mu, \mu)$ has been known to admit an expansion of the form $c_2 m^2 +c_1 m + c_0 + \cdots$ for large $m$.\footnote{We began by computing the coefficients of $m^{-k}$ for $k\in \N$ using the expression of the curvature given in Proposition \ref{Bob-prop}.
 These coefficients become increasingly complicated expressions at an exponential rate, and in the end, they vanished in each increasingly lengthy calculation.
-Indeed, our results show that there are no further non-zero coefficients $c_k m^k$ for $k \in \Z$ with $k \leq -1$, because the remainder is $O(k^{-N})$ for any $N \in \N$ as $k \to \infty$.}

-In \cite{Ma-Zh} the first two coefficients have been found explicitly for general fiberation of K\"a{}hler manifolds.
+Indeed, our results show that there are no further non-zero coefficients $c_k m^k$ for $k \in \Z$ with $k \leq -1$, because the remainder is $O(k^{-N})$ for any $N \in \N$ as $k \to \infty$.} In \cite{Ma-Zh} the first two coefficients have been found explicitly for general fibration of K\"a{}hler manifolds.
 We determine $c_0$ and the remainder in Corollary 2.

 \begin{proof}[Proof of Corollary 2] We use \eqref{2ndvarm} to write